MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-capture.md

 ##### 2.2 Mapping of lookup fields

+###### Set default value for lookup field

-You can use only static (default) values in the out-of-the-box mapping logic for lookup fields.
+You can use static (default) values in the mapping logic for lookup fields.
 You need to define the name of the field and the value that should be stored in Customer Insights - Journeys.

 **Example:**